PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Conclusion and Future Work

 In this work, we addressed the critical instability in policy-gradient based alignment for T2I models, identifying the root cause as \emph{disproportionate credit assignment}.
 Our proposed framework, \emph{Proportionate Credit Policy Optimization (PCPO)}, corrects this fundamental flaw by ensuring the feedback signal from each timestep is proportional to its contribution.
 This principled correction was shown to accelerate convergence and improve sample quality, achieving state-of-the-art performance that surpasses strong baselines, including DanceGRPO.

 This work's focus on providing a stable, proportional feedback signal for alignment opens several exciting avenues for future research.
 A promising direction is to explore the synergy between PCPO's credit proportionality and other stabilization techniques, such as dynamic clipping, temporal localization, and KL regularization.
 A particularly interesting avenue relates to \emph{gradient clipping}.
-While PCPO reduces the need for PPO's internal \emph{timestep clipping}, the training of flow models often still relies on downstream \emph{gradient clipping} to prevent divergence.
-Interestingly, aggressive gradient clipping has been observed to cause model collapse and training instability \citep{github_issue}.
+While PCPO reduces the need for PPO and GRPO's internal \emph{timestep clipping}, the training of flow models often still relies on downstream \emph{gradient clipping} to prevent divergence.
+Interestingly, aggressive gradient clipping has been observed to destabilize training \citep{github_issue}.
 Therefore, a deeper investigation into the underlying mechanics that produce these large, unstable gradients presents a fruitful research direction, potentially leading to alignment methods that are stable by design.

-\textbf{Reproducibility Statement} For every proposition and mathematical derivation, we provide proofs in Appendix~\ref{app:proofs}.
+\textbf{Reproducibility Statement.} For every proposition and mathematical derivation, we provide proofs in Appendix~\ref{app:proofs}.
 Hyperparameters and resources required to reproduce experiments are stated in Appendix~\ref{app:exp-details}.
-We plan to open-source an anonymized codebase during the review period.
+Code is available at \url{https://github.com/jaylee2000/pcpo/}.

+\textbf{Acknowledgement.} This research was supported by the AI Computing Infrastructure Enhancement (GPU Rental Support) User Support Program funded by the Ministry of Science and ICT (MSIT), Republic of Korea (RQT-25-120217).
+This work was supported by the National Research Foundation of Korea under Grant RS-2024-00336454.
+This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (RS-2025-02304967, AI Star Fellowship(KAIST)).
+This work was supported by Institute for Information \& communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (RS-2019-II190075, Artificial Intelligence Graduate School Program(KAIST)).